Jinya-CMS/plates/docs/docs/getting-started/simple-example.md

 # Simple example

 Here is a simple example of how to use Plates.
-We will assume the following directory stucture:
+We will assume the following directory structure:

 ```
 `-- path